driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## 3. Cloud AI Services

 Azure Machine Learning Service was utilized extensively throughout the project.
-Azure ML provided a powerful platform for managing the entire MLOps pipeline, from data preparation to model deployment.
+Azure ML provided a powerful platform for managing the entire MLOps pipeline, from data preparation to model registration.

 ### 3.1 Compute Resource Management